Compact exact Lagrangian intersections in cotangent bundles via sheaf quantization (with an appendix by Tomohiro Asano): Relation to grading in Lagrangian Floer cohomology theory, by Tomohiro Asano

 \begin{proposition} Let $E$ be a symplectic vector space and denote by $\tl{\cL}(E)$ the universal covering of the Lagrangian Grassmannian $\cL(E)$ of $E$.
 For $\tl{\lambda_i}\in \tl{\cL}(E) (i\in \bN)$, denote its projection to $\cL(E)$ by $\lambda_i$.
 The Maslov index $\mu \colon \tl{\cL}(E)^2\to \frac{1}{2}\bZ$ satisfies the following properties. \begin{enumerate} \item For any $\tl{\lambda_1}, \tl{\lambda_2} \in\tl{\cL}(E)$, $\mu (\tl{\lambda_1}, \tl{\lambda_2})= -\mu (\tl{\lambda_2}, \tl{\lambda_1})$ \item The coboundary of $\mu$ is given by $\tau$ : $\mu(\tl{\lambda_1},\tl{\lambda_2}) +\mu(\tl{\lambda_2},\tl{\lambda_3}) +\mu(\tl{\lambda_3},\tl{\lambda_1}) = \frac{1}{2} \tau(\lambda_1,\lambda_2,\lambda_3)$ \item If $\tl{\lambda_1}$ and $\tl{\lambda_2}$ move continuously in $\tl{\cL} (E)$ so that $\dim(\lambda_1 \cap \lambda_2)$ remains constant, then $\mu (\tl{\lambda_1},\tl{\lambda_2})$ remains constant. \item For any $\tl{\lambda_1}, \tl{\lambda_2} \in\tl{\cL}(E)$, $\mu (\tl{\lambda_1}, \tl{\lambda_2})\equiv \frac{1}{2}(\dim (\lambda_1\cap\lambda_2)+\frac{1}{2}\dim E) \mod \bZ$. \item Under an isomorphism $\rho \colon \pi_{1}(\cL (E))\simeq \bZ $, for any $\tl{\lambda_1}, \tl{\lambda_2} \in\tl{\cL}(E)$ and $n, m\in \bZ$, $\mu (\rho^{-1}(n)\cdot \tl{\lambda_1}, \rho^{-1}(m) \cdot \tl{\lambda_2})=\mu (\tl{\lambda_1}, \tl{\lambda_2})+n-m$, where dots stand for the covering transformation. \end{enumerate} \end{proposition}

-\begin{remark} Notation for the Maslov index differs by authors.
-Our $\mu$ is equal to half of $\mu$ in \cite{deGosson}.
+\begin{remark} Notation for the Maslov index differs between authors.
+Our $\mu$ is equal to half of the $\mu$ in \cite{deGosson}.
 Note that (ii) and (iii) of the above proposition determine the function $\mu \colon \tl{\cL}(E)^2\to \frac{1}{2}\bZ$ uniquely. \end{remark}